rackerlabs/rs-heat-docs/generic-software-config.rst

     git clone https://github.com/openstack/heat-templates.git

-The environment file we will use is located under ``heat-templates/hot/software-config/boot-config/ubuntu_pip_env.yaml``.
+The environment file you will use is located under ``heat-templates/hot/software-config/boot-config/ubuntu_pip_env.yaml``.
 It will supply the image parameter to the template.
 A ready-made InstallConfigAgent resource for Fedora also exists in the heat-templates repository in case you want to use Fedora.

-Then, issue the stack-create command with the template and environment file just created using python-heatclient:
+Then, issue the ``stack-create`` command with the template and environment file just created using python-heatclient:

 .. code::

     heat --heat-url=https://dfw.orchestration.api.rackspacecloud.com/v1/$RS_ACCOUNT_NUMBER --os-username $RS_USER_NAME --os-password $RS_PASSWORD --os-tenant-id $RS_ACCOUNT_NUMBER --os-auth-url https://identity.api.rackspacecloud.com/v2.0/ stack-create -f generic-software-config.yaml -e heat-templates/hot/software-config/boot-config/ubuntu_pip_env.yaml generic-software-config1

-Next, we will edit the template and perform a stack-update.
+Next, edit the template and perform a ``stack-update``.
 Edit the SoftwareDeployment parameters in the template:

 .. code::

     sed -i.bak -e 's/fooooo/fooooo1/' -e 's/baaaaa/baaaaa1/' generic-software-config.yaml

-Issue the stack-update command:
+Issue the ``stack-update`` command:

 .. code::